yabwe/medium-editor/README.md

 5. Commit your changes (`git commit -am 'Added some feature'`)
 6. Push to the branch (`git push origin my-new-feature`)
 7. Create new Pull Request

+Looking for something simple for a first contribution?
+Try fixing an [easy first bug](https://github.com/daviferreira/medium-editor/issues?q=is%3Aopen+is%3Aissue+label%3A%22easy+first+bug%22)!

 ## Contributors